girlglock/sm64hlmov/README.md

   - You will likely also want to set up your key binds to be more like Half-Life.
 This can be done under Options -> N64 Binds.

 ### Misc Notes
+- If you have a non-sm64hlmov custom copy of mQuake, you will need to delete it entirely when installing this version of mQuake; this is because sm64coopdx will preferentially use the compiled luac files over the lua source files distributed with this version.
-- Try turning Deceleration all the way down under camera settings.
+- Try messing with deceleration under camera settings.
 It may make the mouse "feel" better.
-- If you have a non-sm64hlmov custom copy of mQuake, you will need to delete it entirely when installing this version of mQuake; this is because sm64coopdx will preferentially use the compiled luac files over the lua source files distributed with this version.
 - No scripts or autohotkeys are allowed in the run.
 Auto hopping is allowed and enabled by default in mQuake.
 - Use `/mq_server DeleteConfig default` to restore the default run-legal configuration.
 - Edge friction is by default set at 1.3x.
 Any multiplier between 1.0 (disabled) and 2.0 (double friction near edges) should be fine and can be set like so: `/mq_server EdgeFrictionMultiplier 1.0`
 - Dpad Down is a brake/walk button similar to holding 'E' in Half-Life.
 - The Discord authorize thing is annoying and there's no launch flag (yet) to turn it off.
 However, the perms it asks for are relatively innocuous, and it'll stop asking after you authorize it.
   - https://github.com/coop-deluxe/sm64coopdx/issues/514
-- You may enable the Day Night Cycle DX mod to get a "real" less nauseating skyboxes.
-You can use `/time scale 0` to "lock" in the time.
-If you do it around 8AM, it should look right.
 - Shout out to Jeepy (twitch.tv/jeepy) who found mQuake and silently routed it for months to turn it into a real speedrun!